SebastianUA/terraform/google_cloud_platform/examples/compute_url/README.md

-# Work with AWS COMPUTE_URL via terraform
+# Work with COMPUTE_URL via terraform

 A terraform module for making COMPUTE_URL.